 Evaluation of syncope in adults

-Management of the patient with syncope
+Management of syncope in adults

 Nonepileptic paroxysmal disorders in adolescents and adults